rbms-bsc/DCRMR/_pages/Additional-notes/Modification-of-item.md

 ## 9.41.35 Bindings

-<a name="9.41.35.1">9.41.35.1</a> Describe item-specific bindings if considered important.
+<a name="9.41.35.1">9.41.35.1</a> Describe item-specific bindings and containers if considered important.
 For descriptions of publisher-issued bindings common to all copies of an edition or issue, see [Type of binding](/DCRMR/phys-desc/Type-of-binding/) ([6.32.3.1](/DCRMR/phys-desc/Type-of-binding/#6.32.3.1)).

 <a name="9.41.35.2">9.41.35.2</a> Indicate any errors in binding if considered important.